IDEA-Research/Grounded-SAM-2/README.md

 TEXT_PROMPT = "hippopotamus."
 OUTPUT_VIDEO_PATH = "./hippopotamus_tracking_demo.mp4"
 API_TOKEN_FOR_GD1_5 = "Your API token" # api token for G-DINO 1.5
+PROMPT_TYPE_FOR_VIDEO = "mask" # using SAM 2 mask prediction as prompt for video predictor
 ```

 After running our demo code, you can get the tracking results as follows: